ZweiEuro/sim_anim/docs/Alpha/doc.md

 Additionaly the view shows uninteractable Catmull-rom splines.
 These do not have a function yet.

+Settings:

+The FPS counter also affects the GUI rendering.
+The PPS counter (phyics) also handles the GUI logic. (lowering the PPS too much will make the system very unstable and increase the likelyhood of moving 2 objects into each other (as we calculate with delta time since last phyics update.
+This means that at sub 30 the system might crash as some objects are flung out of the playspace into nan)).

+As our physics manager uses delta time h needs to be very small or else the calculation will have no impact.

 ## 3. Tech
 Rigid Body collision:
 GameObject/RigidBody.cpp implements rigid body collisions resolution.